Disappearance of Alex Sloley: Subsequent investigation

-In September 2009 a possible sighting was reported in Ilford, east London, but has never been confirmed.
+In September 2009 a possible sighting was reported in Ilford, east London, but was never confirmed.
 In October 2009 the charity Missing People and supermarket Iceland arranged for Sloley's story and photo to appear on milk cartons.
 Sloley's was one of the first cases to be publicised in such a manner, and he was featured on nearly 13.5 million milk cartons.

 In July 2015, Sloley's mother Nerissa Tivy was surprised to learn that police had received numerous reports of sightings in 2009.
 Tivy stated that she had met with police a number of times and they had never told her about this list.

-In September 2017 Mick Neville, retired head of the Metropolitan Police’s Central Images Unit, drew comparisons between Sloley's disappearance and that of another bright maths student who disappeared without a trace in London.
+In September 2017, Mick Neville, retired head of the Metropolitan Police's Central Images Unit, drew comparisons between Sloley's disappearance and that of another bright maths student who disappeared without a trace in London.
 Andrew Gosden was 14 when he disappeared in 2007, less than a year before Sloley.
-Gosden's last known location was King’s Cross, and when Sloley disappeared he was thought to have been on his way to Islington, which is two miles from King’s Cross.
-“It raises the question on whether there is a serial killer on the prowl? ...the potential links between these cases need to be recognised,” said Neville.
+Gosden's last known location was King's Cross, and when Sloley disappeared he was thought to have been on his way to Islington, two miles from King's Cross.
+"It raises the question on whether there is a serial killer on the prowl? ...the potential links between these cases need to be recognised," said Neville.

 In September 2019, the Metropolitan Police released an updated e-fit depicting Sloley as he may have looked at that time.
-It was reported that there had been no use of Sloley’s national insurance, bank account or passport in the intervening 11 years.
+It was reported that there had been no use of Sloley's national insurance, bank account or passport in the intervening 11 years.
 Detective Constable Tom Boom of the Missing Persons Unit stated that there was no evidence of harm but the case had gone cold and there were no major leads.
+Alex had come to the attention of the police before he went missing on July 11 2008 but police indicated there “was nothing to suggest this was linked to his disappearance”.

+Media

+In 2023 in August he was the subject of a three episode podcast Where is Alex? and in November he featured in episode 4 of Vanished series 2.